How to Start a Vending Machine Business in 6 Steps

-Different rules apply to various types of machines, and vending regulations vary by state.
-Before talking to prospective location proprietors, find out how your state governs vendors by contacting your local chamber of commerce, or looking up your state’s small business regulations online.
+Different rules apply to various types of vending machines, and vending regulations vary by state.
+Before starting a vending machine business and reaching out to prospective location proprietors, find out how your state governs vendors by contacting your local Chamber of Commerce, or looking up your state’s small business regulations online.

-Also, any machine you put in a public place may be subject to certain ADA compliance standards, and it’s a good idea to keep accessibility in mind when considering machines.
+Also, any vending machine you put in a public place may be subject to certain ADA compliance standards, and it’s a good idea to keep accessibility in mind when considering vending machine options.

-Before pocketing the profits of your vending machine, you’ll need to pay commission to the proprietor who provides the location, and the electricity required to operate your machine.
-Generally, you’ll pay the property owner 10 to 25% of the revenue from your machine.
+Before pocketing the profits of your vending machine, you’ll need to pay commission to the proprietor who provides the location and the electricity required to operate your machine.
+Generally, you’ll pay the property owner 10% to 25% of the revenue from your vending machine.

 Whether or not you hope to establish an exclusive partnership with a location, draw up a contract with the proprietor stating your agreed compensation rate, contract length, and terms you have with the owner.

-Finding your vending machine can be as simple as an online search.
-To get an idea of the different offerings and price points out there, search both locally and from national suppliers.
-You should also consider the cost of inventory when looking at machine prices.
+You can’t start a vending machine business without first obtaining a machine.
+Luckily, finding your vending machine can be as simple as an online search.
+To get an idea of the different vending machine offerings and price points out there, search both locally and from national suppliers.
+You should also consider the cost of inventory when looking at vending machine prices.

-To find the vending machine of your dreams, start with these three outlets:
+To find the vending machine of your dreams, start your search with these three types of sellers:

 As you’ll quickly find once you start your search, vending machines come with a range of features and capabilities, all at different price points.